Closing Conference of DEMOSERIES: Shaping Democratic Spaces: Security and TV Series

 Moderator: Philippe Codognet (JFLI – CNRS – UPMC – University of Tokyo)

-Amélie Galli et Judith Revault d’Allonnes (Centre Pompidou)
+Judith Revault d’Allonnes (Centre Pompidou)

 3:30pm-3:45pm: Afternoon Break

-3:45pm-6:45pm: Conversations with Series’ Creators: Series at War
+3:45pm-6:45pm: Conversations with Creators: Series at War

 3:45pm-5:00pm: Director and Screenwriter Tawfik Abu Wael.

-Moderators: Ophir Lévy (University Paris 8) and Ayelet Lilti (Sciences PO)
+Moderators: Ophir Lévy (University Paris 8) and Ayelet Lilti (Sciences Po)

-Tawfik Abu Wael is an Arab-Israeli film director, creator and screenwriter, and a graduate of the University of Tel Aviv, where he studied filmmaking.
-He worked in the film archives of the same university.
-He also taught acting until 1999 at the Hassan Arafe School in Jaffa.
-Since 1997, he has been working freelance as a producer and director.
-Amongst others, his films include Atash (2004), Last Days in Jerusalem (2011), Our Boys (2019) and Alumin (2021).
+Tawfik Abu Wael is an Arab-Israeli film director, creator and screenwriter.
+He graduated from the University of Tel Aviv, where he studied filmmaking.
+From 1996 to 1998 he worked in the film archives of the same university, and until 1999 he taught acting at the Hassan Arafe School in Jaffa.

 5:15pm-6:45pm: Screenwriter Frédéric Krivine.